Ten important questions for truck accident victims

 4. Do big rig accident cases produce larger settlements?

-A tractor-trailer driver is a professional driver who must not only undergo specific training to obtain and hold a CDL, but also adhere to safety regulations, which are designed to protect the public.
+Yes, generally a commercial vehicle accident injury case is valued higher than a car-to-car crash.
+A tractor-trailer driver is a professional driver who must not only undergo specific training to obtain and hold a CDL but also adhere to safety regulations, which are designed to protect the public.
 The number of hours that a truck driver can drive on any specific day or limited and the rules also set forth the minimum standard of safe conduct for many different circumstances.
 Not only must the professional drivers drive more cautiously because they are behind the wheel open up to an 80,000-pound vehicle, but they also must exercise extreme caution in adverse conditions.

-After a very serious injury or a wrongful death semi truck collision, an investigation often reveals situations where the trucking company and or the truck driver did not follow the rules and placed the public at risk.
-When evidence shows that a truck driver or trucking company cut corners to increase profits at the expense of community safety, jury attitudes toward the driver and the trucking company has generally not been good.
+After a very serious injury or a wrongful death semi-truck collision, an investigation often reveals situations where the trucking company and or the truck driver did not follow the rules and placed the public at risk.
+When evidence shows that a truck driver or trucking company cut corners to increase profits at the expense of community safety, jury attitudes toward the driver and the trucking company have generally not been good.

 5. What personal injury damages are available in Texas?